mtli/HTML4Vision/README.md

 </p>

-NOTE: you need to serve the generated HTML with a server to view the content (see #web-publishing).
+NOTE: you need to serve the generated HTML with a server to view the content (see [web publishing](#web-publishing)).
 Directly opening the HTML file locally will yield cross-origin error (CROS).

 Example: `examples/model.py`